JuliaRobotics/Caesar.jl/docs/src/concepts/interacting_fgs.md

 using RoMEPlotting

 drawPoses(fg)
-# If you have landmarks, you can call drawPosesLandms(fg)
+# If you have landmarks, you can instead call
+# drawPosesLandms(fg)

 # Draw the KDE for x0
 plotKDE(fg, :x0)